-The film caused some scandal in Italy at the time of its release.
-Ten days after premiering in Milan, the film was seized by the courts, and the director, Ruggero Deodato, was arrested and charged with obscenity.
-He was later charged with murder and faced life in prison on the belief that several of the actors were murdered for the camera.
+Ten days after its premiere in Milan, the film was seized by the Italian courts, and director Ruggero Deodato, was arrested and charged with obscenity.
+He was later charged with murdering several actors on camera, and faced life in prison.
+The cast had signed contracts requiring them to disappear for a year after shooting, to maintain the illusion that they'd died.
 Deodato contacted Luca Barbareschi and told him to contact the three other actors who played the missing film team.
-He presented the actors, alive and well, to the courts, and thus, the murder charges were dropped.
-The film remained banned in Italy for another three years.
+When the actors appeared in court, alive and well, the murder charges were dropped.

 After seeing the film, director Sergio Leone wrote a letter to Ruggero Deodato, which stated, "Dear Ruggero, what a movie!
 The second part is a masterpiece of cinematographic realism, but everything seems so real that I think you will get in trouble with all the world."